 Our first experiment was at CASS.
-My life long friend for many years Jeff Neill, has a role in this story (kind of).
+My life long friend Jeff Neill, has a role in this story (kind of).
 You see, Jeff’s dad, Owen Neill taught at this school located about 30 miles out of The Soo in a township called ‘Desbarats’ (pronounced Debra).

 I had an 8 Track stereo that I bought my dad for Christmas with money from my first job at a store called Moore’s Modern Home Appliances.

 My brother Jim sold stereos there and when they needed warehouse help in the fall, he suggested they hire me.

 I mistakenly thought I was there to sell organs and pianos, so I’d come to work dressed up, position myself in the store and sit on the organs and pianos trying to make some sounds that would ‘sell them’.
 The manager would come up and say, ‘Geez, why don’t you see what’s going on in the warehouse?’.
 So I would.
 I would look around and see that it was indeed a warehouse, then go back to position myself in front of a keyboard.
 Sales made sense to me.
 I was never designed to be a warehouse guy… in my mind.